top of page

 The OSIA METHODIA seen as she is heading towards the picturesque port of Apollonia in Milos.
 This was already her third season on the Milos-Kimolos line.

 The OSIA METHODIA seen arriving in Apollonia in Milos.
-She is named after Osia Methodia (the equivalent of Saint Methodia), who was born in Kimolos and became revered by its residents.
+She is named after Osia Methodia (the equivalent of Saint Methodia), who was born in Kimolos and who became revered by its residents.
 For that reason, the well-known Ventouris family, which originates from Kimolos and operated four different companies between 1980 and 2017, had three ferries which were named after her.
 These were the AGIA METHODIA of AK Ventouris (now the TAXIARCHIS of NEL Lines), along with the METHODIA (once the great KYKLADES of Agapitos Lines and later the EXPRESS DANAE of Agapitos Express Ferries and Minoan Flying Dolphins/Hellas Flying Dolphins) and the METHODIA II (formerly the KIMOLOS of Ventouris Ferries and Ventouris Sea Lines) of Ventours Lines, all of which had these names during the mid 1990s.

 The OSIA METHODIA seen in Apollonia in Milos.
 She became the fourth ferry to be deployed on the Milos-Kimolos line since 1999.